-This course builds on the introductory courses of the first semester: International Relations and International Organizaion to provide a systematic overview of the most important concepts, approaches and methods used in Political Science to study national and international politics.
-Some important questions to be answered are: what is politics; how have the concepts such as “state” and “power” developed over time; what are the strenghtes and weakness of the normative and empirical approaches to studying them; what methods serve us best in understanding the political process?
+This course provides a systematic overview of the most important concepts, approaches and methods used in Political Science to study national and international politics.
+Some important questions to be answered are: what is politics; how have the concepts such as “state” and “power” developed over time; what are the strengths and weakness of the various theoretical approaches (such as normative, behavioralist, institutionalist, rational choice, interpretive) to studying them; what methods serve us best in understanding the political process?

 Goal 1: To provide a systematic overview of the central concepts and most important approaches in political science.